klasocki/cooper-test/Readme.md

 **Before the test**

-* Fill your data in settings, so that we can interpret your results"
 * Activate GPS on your device (+ mobile data if you can, for better accuracy and route display)
 * Find a clear, flat, not slippery path for running.
 The app should be used outdoors for maximum GPS accuracy
 * Make sure you warm up for at least 15 minutes, in order to avoid injuries and get the best possible result
+* Fill your data in settings, so that we can interpret your results (you can do it after running as well)

 You can run in circles, or come back the same way.
 For reasonable accuracy the length of the circle / one way path should be at least ~100m (yards).